jojule21/StockMind/README.md

-# StockMind
+# MarketMind

-> StockMind is an educational tool, not financial advice.
+> MarketMind is an educational tool, not financial advice.
 Use at your own risk.

 Stock watchlist + options pricing web app that gives everyday retail investors access to financial tools on their phones.
 Live prices come from Yahoo Finance, and the options calculator runs Monte Carlo simulations.